Skip to content

 FTSdk.setEnableAccessAndroidID(true);

-If you need to delay loading the SDK in the application, it is recommended to initialize it as follows.
+If the SDK needs to be loaded with a delay in the application, it is recommended to initialize it in the following way.

 // Application